LeoZieger/RoboArena/docs/week3/index.md

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/70483582/168475787-2fb48edc-bf47-46b2-8d19-3ee9bf00b9ff.gif)

-* We also implemented the Arena with a random generated background and moving Robot with given attributs
+* We also implemented the Arena with a random generated background and moving Robot with given attributes